-Easter Festival – Easter is one of the most important festivals on the Christian calendar.
+Easter is one of the most important festivals on the Christian calendar.
 Christians all over the globe eagerly wait for the religious festival of Easter.
 The day celebrated to commemorate the resurrection of Jesus Christ following his crucifixion on Good Friday.
 The occasion of Easter also marks the end of the forty days long fasting period of lent.
 Read this article to know about What is Easter?
 Information about Easter Sunday and Easter Weekend, As well as Know more about Easter Origin & History.

 What is Easter?

-The occasional event of Easter is one of holiest Christian’s festivals.
+The occasional event of Easter is one of the holiest Christian festivals.
 It is celebrated to commemorate the resurrection of god’s son Jesus Christ after the crucifixion.
 The Easter Day also traditionally remarks the advent of the season of spring after the gloomy months of winter.
-Like many other festivals, this festivity has also emerged from the ancient pagan roots and thus it is known as an amalgamation of a myriad of Pagan festival, Christian traditions, and Hebrew.
+Like many other festivals, this festivity has also emerged from the ancient pagan roots and thus it is known as an amalgamation of a myriad of Pagan festivals, Christian traditions, and Hebrew.
 The name of festive, Easter itself indicates an offshoot of Eostre, who was the pagan goddess of spring.
 Easter also incorporates the pagan symbology of fertility in the form of Easter Eggs and Easter Bunny.

-What is the true Origin of Easter?
+What is the true origin of Easter?

 Like so many of our modern Western festivals, Easter has its roots in ancient pagan tradition.